- 5 Requesting Funding

 Trademark Management and Licensing Office

 In 1996, the University of Georgia (UGA) created its trademark management and licensing program to establish a foundation for promoting and protecting the use of its trademarks.
 Over the years, the traditions and spirit shared by the UGA family have increased the demand for association with products that feature the University's trademarks.
 The use of UGA's trademarks extends through all facets of the University.
-Therefore, it has been standard practice that the UGA Division of External Affairs, Office of Financial Services and Public Affairs, in conjunction with the Office of Legal Affairs, the UGA Athletic Association and the UGA Division of Finance and Administration, maintain a university-side perspective.
-As such, this function is under the direction of the Office of the Senior Vice President for External Affairs.
+Therefore, it has been standard practice that the UGA Division of Development and Alumni Relations, Office of Financial Services and Public Affairs, in conjunction with the Office of Legal Affairs, the UGA Athletic Association and the UGA Division of Finance and Administration, maintain a university-side perspective.
+As such, this function is under the direction of the Office of the Vice President for Development and Alumni Relations.
 The University has contracted with the Collegiate Licensing Company (CLC), the nation's leading collegiate licensing and marketing representative, to enhance the University's efforts in this area.

 The mission of the Trademark Management and Licensing program is three-fold: